 This trip takes you over high altitude.
 In order to prevent altitude sickness as much as possible, the trip has been composed in such a way that you travel to higher altitudes step by step.
 This allows your body to acclimatise.
 We advise you to read information about altitude sickness.

 This is a sample trip, you can adjust it in consultation.

 Route: Santa Cruz de la Sierra - Samaipata - La Higuera - Villa Serrano - Sucre - Tarabuco - Potosí - Uyuni - San Pedro de Atacama - Santiago de Chile

 Day 1: Arrival in Santa Cruz de la Sierra and transfer to your hotel (450 m)

-At the airport your taxi is waiting for you to take you to your hotel in Santa Cruz (half an hour to 45 minutes' drive).
-The rest of the day you can have a rest or visit the city centre on your own before you begin your adventurous journey.
+At the airport your taxi is waiting for you to take you to your hotel in Santa Cruz (a ½ hour to 45 minutes drive).
+The rest of the day you can have a rest or visit the city centre on your own.

 Day 2: Santa Cruz de la Sierra - N.P.
 Amboró, El Refugio Los Volcanes (900 m)